Analysis | Two Republican lawyer-senators look for loopholes in democracy

 Cruz and crew offered a very institutional remedy for their purported concerns: a 10-day audit of the vote by a newly formed congressional committee in “disputed” states (read: states that Trump lost).
 It’s an odd request, given that many of those states have already conducted recounts or audits by their nonpartisan state offices.

-Cruz’s effort to own the Trump-defender lane among his caucus, though, was hobbled a bit when Sen. Pat Toomey (R-Pa.) condemned both Cruz’s letter and Hawley’s stated objection.
+Cruz’s effort to own the Trump-defender lane among his caucus, though, was hobbled a bit when Sen. Patrick J. Toomey (R-Pa.) condemned both Cruz’s letter and Hawley’s stated objection.

 “The senators justify their intent by observing that there have been many allegations of fraud.
 But allegations of fraud by a losing campaign cannot justify overturning an election,” the Toomey statement read in part.
 “They fail to acknowledge that these allegations have been adjudicated in courtrooms across America and were found to be unsupported by evidence.”